 For journalists and other media content producers

-Talking sensitively, accurately and positively about autism in the media is crucial.
-Autistic people and their families want society to understand both the challenges and strengths associated with autism and to be more inclusive or empathetic.
+Talking sensitively, accurately, and positively about autism in the media is crucial.
+Autistic people and their families want society to understand both the challenges and strengths associated with being autistic, and to be more inclusive and empathetic.

 About autism

-Autism is a lifelong and exists on a spectrum – it affects people in a variety of ways.
-It changes the way people communicate and experience the world around them.
+Autism is a lifelong neurodevelopmental difference that affects how someone communicates and experiences the world around them.
+It exists on a spectrum, meaning two different autistic people will have very different strengths and challenges.
 Some autistic people may live independently, some may require support in certain areas of their lives, and others may need full-time care.
-Many autistic people have co-occurring conditions such as anxiety and epilepsy or learning disabilities, which affect them in day-to-day life.
+Many autistic people have co-occurring conditions such as anxiety, epilepsy or a learning disability, which affect them in day-to-day life.

 Understanding language

-In a recent consultation, the majority of autistic people preferred the term autistic.
-We use this term.
-For example: he is autistic or autistic adult.
-Parents generally prefer on the autism spectrum.
+In a recent consultation, the majority of autistic people preferred the term autistic instead of person with autism.
+For example, he is autistic or an autistic adult.
+However, individuals may have their own preferences.
+If in doubt, ask.

-The terms Aspergers (sometimes shortened to Aspie) is no longer given as a medical diagnosis, so is not used widely, although some people may still use this label.
+The term Aspergers (sometimes shortened to Aspie) is no longer used, although some people may still use this label for themselves.

 When talking about autism, some people use the term disability, but disorder should be avoided.
 Autism should never be described as a disease.

-Some people may use the terms mild or severe or high or low functioning, but others find this too simplistic or offensive.
-It may be best to say talk about the person in terms of how being autistic affects them:
+Some people may use the terms mild, or severe, or high or low functioning, but others find this too simplistic or offensive.
+It may be best to talk about the person in terms of how being autistic affects them:

 He is autistic and has a learning disability, so he benefits from support with everyday things like cooking and dressing.